endorsementdb/endorsementdb.com/README.md

 ## Features

-* Can browse endorsements from close to 500 entities (celebrities, politicians, newspapers, etc), including:
+* Can browse endorsements from over 500 entities (celebrities, politicians, newspapers, etc), including:
   * Who the endorser is, with some tags
   * Number of followers on Twitter (if any)